 Day 2: Piazza Navona, The Pantheon and Trevi Fountain

-What we love about the area around Piazza Navona is that you are mixing with the locals.
-Before you start your cruise from Rome where you will be mixing on board with an international crowd, take your time walking the streets around Piazza Navona.
-Look up at apartments with rooftop gardens that pack the tiny streets where local delis and hole-in-the-wall bakeries can be discovered.
-Order a plate of antipasti with a glass of sweet Riesling, or a scoop of gelato if you are less hungry but need a sweet treat.
+Take your time walking the small streets around the piazza.
+Look up at apartments with rooftop gardens that pack the tiny streets.
+Here local delis and hole-in-the-wall bakeries can be discovered.
+Order a plate of antipasti with a glass of sweet Riesling.
+Or a scoop of gelato if you are less hungry but need a sweet treat.

 Authentic gelato from a Roman artisan

-A word about gelato – find an artisan who sells authentic gelato.
+A word about gelato: find an artisan who sells authentic gelato.
 That means one who makes their gelato on the premises with fresh ingredients.
-Real gelato is dense, not airy and the colors are natural, not vivid and fake.
-Try Gunthers on Piazza di S. Eustachio and you will be spoiled forever.
+Authentic gelato is dense, not airy, and the colors are natural, not vivid and fake.
+Try Gunthers on Piazza di S. Eustachio, and you will be spoiled forever.

 Day 3: The Spanish Steps and Villa Borghese

-Follow the steps down into Piazza del Popolo, a great oval piazza and once the main gateway into ancient Rome.
-The piazza is home to Raphael’s famed Chigi Chapel inside Basilica of Santa Maria del Popolo and used in one of the scenes from Dan Brown’s Angels and Demons.
+Follow the steps down into Piazza del Popolo, a vast oval piazza that was the main gateway into ancient Rome at one time.
+The piazza is home to Raphael’s famed Chigi Chapel inside the Basilica of Santa Maria del Popolo.
+The church is used in one of the scenes from Dan Brown’s Angels and Demons.

 Via Condotti and Rome’s center of haute couture to the Spanish Steps

-You are walking a lot today, but this area is really worth taking your time.
-Pick up a great guide book before you leave home to ensure you don’t miss gems such as Galleria Borghese and the Keats-Shelley Memorial along the way.
+You are walking a lot today, but this area is worth taking your time in.
+Pick up a guidebook before you leave home.
+That way, you will not miss gems such as Galleria Borghese and Keats-Shelley Memorial along the way.

-Experiencing The Eternal City before you cruise from Rome, would not, of course, be complete unless you place yourself in its ancient past.
-Start with the Victor Emmanuel II National Monument or simply Vittoriano – mesmerizing in its sheer size and luminosity.
-Our first glimpse of this “Altar of the Fatherland” was from the taxi as we headed towards Colosseum.
+Experiencing The Eternal City before your cruise would not be complete unless you place yourself in its ancient past.
+Start with the Victor Emmanuel II National Monument or simply Vittoriano, mesmerizing in its sheer size and luminosity.

 Dedicated to the memory of Italy’s first King, the monument Vittoriano houses art galleries and the tomb of the unknown soldier.
-Even if you want to skip over seeing the art, I do recommend buying a ticket and climbing the stairs to the first level.
-From there take the glass elevator to the top and you will be rewarded with the best panoramic view in Rome.
+If you want to skip seeing the art, buy a ticket and climb the stairs to the first level.
+From there, take the glass elevator to the top.
+Here you are rewarded with the best panoramic view in Rome.

 A step back in time to Ancient Rome at The Colosseum and Roman Forum

-In the heart of ancient Rome you will visit The Colosseum, Roman Forum, Palatine Hill and Musei Capitolini.
-There is so much more but with these 4 focal points you will experience the best of Rome’s ancient history.
+In the heart of ancient Rome, visit The Colosseum, Roman Forum, Palatine Hill, and Musei Capitolini.
+There is so much more, but with these four focal points, you will experience the best of Rome’s ancient history.

-Get yourself a great pocket guide book so you don’t miss out on anything.
-For example it’s easy to miss the cremation site of Julius Caesar if you don’t know where to look.
-Better still, book a guided tour.
-We booked through Viator and had an excellent local guide.
-The tour was about 3 hours.
+Most good tour operators use local guides, and tours last about 3 hours.
 Wear good walking shoes and long sleeves to beat the sun.
 Fill up your water bottle from the drinking fountain outside the main entrance to the Colosseum.
-There are many of these fountains dotted around the city and the water is good to drink.
+Many of these fountains are dotted around the city, and the water is good to drink.

-After walking so much it was a perfect way to get back to the center and find a place to eat for the evening.
-We headed back to Piazza del Popolo and made our way through the crowds for some local Italian food.
+After walking so much, it’s a perfect way to get back to the city center.
+Head to Piazza del Popolo and make your way through the crowds for some local Italian food.

-Many attractions in Rome are free on the first Sunday of each month.
+Many attractions in Rome are accessible on the first Sunday of each month.
 That includes the Colosseum.
-This area of ancient Rome gets packed, so my advice would be to get there early for when it opens.
-This way you will beat the heat and the crowds.
+This area of ancient Rome gets very crowded, so get there early at opening time if you can.

-Getting from Rome city center to Port of Civitavecchia
+How to get from Rome city center to Civitavecchia Port

-If you are more than 2 people then I recommend booking a private transfer for pick up at your hotel before you leave home.
-Tell them what time you want to check in at the cruise port and they will calculate your pickup time from your hotel to get you there in good time.
+If you are more than two people, then we recommend booking a private transfer before you leave home.
+It is the most expensive option but good if you can share the cost with your fellow travelers.
+Tell your supplier when you want to check in at the cruise port.
+They will calculate your pickup time from the hotel to get you there in good time.

 Ask your hotel about pre-booking a cab.
-Allow plenty of time to get to the Port.
+Allow plenty of time to get to the port.
 Traffic and queues are unpredictable, especially in high season.
-Taxis charge a flat rate and be sure to establish this with your driver before you start.
+Taxis charge a flat rate, to establish this with your driver before you start.
 The cost is high – around 120 euros from the city to the port.

 Arrival by transfer/taxi

-You need to get dropped off at the service center at the port, called Largo Della Pace.
+You need to get dropped off at the port service center, Largo Della Pace.
 It is the main terminal for all shuttle buses that will take you to your cruise ship.
 The shuttle buses are all free of charge within the port.

 Arrival by train

-To get from Civitavecchia train station to the service center at the port, Largo Della Pace, you can take a local bus for about 2 euros.
-The journey takes about 10 minutes and buses leave every 20 minutes.
+From Civitavecchia train station to the service center at the port, Largo Della Pace, a local bus costs about 2 euros.
+The journey is 10 minutes, and buses leave every 15 minutes.
 Tickets can be bought from inside the train station.

-Alternatively to save money you could walk from Civitavecchia train station to Largo Della Pace It is about 1.5km and takes about 15 minutes, but remember you have your luggage too.
-Taxis can be quite hard to find from the train station but if you succeed this is also an option.
+Alternatively, you could walk from Civitavecchia train station to Largo Della Pace to save money.
+It is about 1.5km and takes about 15 minutes.
+But remember you have your luggage too so it could be tiring.
+Taxis can be pretty hard to find from the train station, but this is also an option if you succeed.

 How to start planning your cruise from Rome